henriquesimoes/humpback/solutions/README.md

 configuration is needed.

-If all configuration went just fine, this command should print out information about the network, and then continuouly printing some statistics about the training steps.
+If all configuration went just fine, this command should print out information about the network, and then continuously printing some statistics about the training steps.
 When that happens, we can detach by typing `<ctrl> + <a>` followed by `<d>`.
 And then securely `exit` the container.